vanessabau/team-builder/Readme.md

 This application combines steps of receiving user data and dynamically generating html pages from the user data.
 The project included existing tests and html templates.
 First, I created JavaScript to pass the existing tests in the form of constructor functions.
 Next, I created an interactive series of questions using the inquirer module.
 I created independent functions for various steps of the program for clarity and called the functions in my inquirer statements.
 Finally I made a few alterations to the given html templates and html generator file to improve the format of the dynamically generated elements.

 ### Installation
-To use, run npm install in the command line to install dependencies.
+To use, run 'npm install' in the command line to install dependencies.

 ## Useage
 Run 'node app' in the CLI and follow the prompts to enter in data for the Manager, Engineers, and Interns, there is an option to select when all team members have been added.